globulion/eopdev/README.md

 EOPDev is a Psi4 plugin with extensive Python 3 interface.
-Currently, a few efficient methods that utilize EOP's and related approaches are implemented and tested:
+Currently, a few efficient methods that utilize EOP's and related approaches are implemented and tested against reference solutions:

 *******
   1. Short-range components of interaction energy at Hartree-Fock level
   2. Excitation energy transfer couplings at CIS level
   3. Polarization of electronic density in non-uniform electric fields at any level
 *******

-against reference solutions (exact or other approximations).

 Places to go:
  * [EOPDev Code](https://github.com/globulion/eopdev)